Nitestack/raspberry-pi-5/README.md

 # PIVPN_PORT is an environment variable configurable in `secrets.yml`.
 The default value is `51820`.
 public:${PIVPN_PORT}/tcp -> local:${PIVPN_PORT}/tcp

-# Caddy (handling all the websites)
+# Caddy (handling all the websites and API's)
 public:443/tcp -> local:443/tcp
 public:443/udp -> local:443/udp

-# SSH (optional, if you want to access the Raspberry Pi remotely without WireGuard)
+# SSH (optional, if you want to access the Raspberry Pi with an URL)
 public:22/tcp -> local:22/tcp
 ```